alloyzeus/az-wall/concepts/adjunct.md

 ![two-entities dot](https://user-images.githubusercontent.com/77626/118584866-01ff9e80-b7c2-11eb-9d5e-1e11e6beb5df.png)

-A job contract is an adjunct, with type of entity, which hosts are a company and a person.
+A job contract is an adjunct, with type of entity, and hosts are a company and a person.
 A job contract needs to be referenceable and between the same hosts, there might be more than one instance of contract.